rust-pcap/pcap/README.md

 The feature `capture-stream` depends on `tokio = "1.0"`.
 Therefore, when `capture-stream` is enabled, this crate requires a compiler version new enough to compile the `tokio` crate.

 Some dependencies no longer support our chosen MSRV.
-Since many crates do not consider this a breaking there is not much that can be done to prevent this through semver requirements.
+Since many crates do not consider this a breaking change there is not much that can be done to prevent this through semver requirements.
 However, users can protect themselves against such incompatibility with `Cargo.lock` file.
 We provide [`msrv.lock`](msrv.lock) which is the lockfile against which we test MSRV builds in our CI.

 [Discuss the MSRV](https://github.com/rust-pcap/pcap/discussions/240).